polkadot-developers/substrate-docs/content/md/en/docs/reference/index.md

 ---
 title: Reference
-section: reference
+description: Provides access to Rust documentation and technical reference materials for Substrate and FRAME.
 keywords:
 ---

-This section contains API documentation and links to reference material for tools and libraries.
+This section contains links to the Rust API documentation and technical reference materials for Substrate and FRAME tools and libraries.